 And more!
 Looking for something not on this list?
-If it has to do with gender, queerness, body image, or anything we've ever talked about on the podcast, we'd love to talk with you about it.
+We'd love to talk with you about it.

 We’d love to help you improve your event / class / branding / essay / podcast / etc. to make it more inclusive of LGBTQIA+ folks!
 Get in touch and we’ll see what we can do.

 “As someone who usually expects to not learn anything new from a diversity training, I was pleasantly surprised to learn some new tools and frameworks for addressing inclusion and equity both in and outside of the workplace!
 Molly gave relatable, real-world examples, tips and tricks to navigate difficult conversations, and engaging prompts so folks could reflect on how privilege, bias, and being a bystander affects everyone in different ways.” — Jené Etheridge, Marmoset Music

 “Molly's basic diversity talk is anything but basic.
 It is eye-opening and thought provoking even if you've done extensive work in the space.
 They break down equity vs. equality, privilege and micro-aggressions in a way that is relatable and uncomfortable, which is what we need to actually make progress.
 I highly recommend Molly to any company or organization that believes in creating a place of belonging for everyone.” — Maren Elliott, Swift